CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 #if UNITY_SERVER
     // Start up game server, using whatever netcode solution you prefer

-    // Tell Catena we are ready for a matc 0.75rem 0h _catenaSingleMatchGameServer = CatenaSingleMatchGameServer.Instance;
+    // Tell Catena we are ready for a match _catenaSingleMatchGameServer = CatenaSingleMatchGameServer.Instance;
     _catenaSingleMatchGameServer.GetMatch();
 #endif